ethanjli/ethanj.li/src/posts/2020/12/open-source-licensing-for-frugal-science.md

 Everything here is based on information from various sources and my interpretation of key points from Github's [The Legal Side of Open Source](https://opensource.guide/legal/) and Kyle E. Mitchell's [Open Source: Theory of Operation](https://oss.kemitchell.com/), which are practical guides written for software programmers.
 Note that I am not a lawyer, this is not legal advice, the documents which informed this background are not legal advice, and I have not run any of this past any lawyers.
 If you need to make serious legal decisions, you should talk to a real lawyer or at least do a lot more reading and learning.

 If you'd prefer to learn by watching a video rather than reading an article, you can watch the recording of a lecture/discussion I did on this topic, for the Fall 2020 offering of the [Frugal Science](https://www.frugalscience.org/) international online course, [on YouTube](https://www.youtube.com/watch?v=skMvQ9aHbg4).
-This article covers the main points from that recording but also adds some important things which I did not have time to talk about.
+This article covers the main points from that recording but also adds some important things which I did not have time to talk about, so after watching the video I recommend coming back to this post and skipping to any sections which look relevant to you.

 ## What are the key points?